Loretta McLaughlin: Career

 In 1988, The New England Journal of Public Policy published McLaughlin's article "AIDS: An Overview", which was strongly critical of the federal government's response to the epidemic.

-In July 1992, McLaughlin became the second woman in the Globe’s history to become editor of the Editorial Page.
+In July 1992, McLaughlin became the second woman in the Globe's history to become editor of the Editorial Page.
 In this role, she spoke at the 1993 New England Health Care Summit.
-She held this position until December 1993, when she reached the Globe’s then-mandatory retirement age of 65.
+She held this position until December 1993, when she reached the Globe's then-mandatory retirement age of 65.

 After retiring from the Boston Globe, McLaughlin was a fellow at the Radcliffe College Institute for Public Policy and was a Senior Fellow at the Harvard AIDS Institute.

 Depiction in film and television

 Loretta McLaughlin portrayed herself in the 2000 documentary Lawbreakers: Who Was the Real Boston Strangler? and the 2010 episode, "Albert DeSalvo: The Boston Strangler", of the series Born to Kill?.

-In March 2023, Hulu released Boston Strangler, a film starring Keira Knightley as McLaughlin, and Carrie Coon as Jean (née Cole) Harris, following the story of their work connecting the series of murders and breaking the story of the Boston Strangler.
+In March 2023, Hulu released Boston Strangler, a film starring Keira Knightley as McLaughlin, and Carrie Coon as Jean Cole, following the story of their work connecting the series of murders and breaking the story of the Boston Strangler.